Von Willebrand Panel

 What do my test results mean?

-of von Willebrand disease you have:
+which type of von Willebrand disease you have:

 Von Willebrand factor antigen.
 This test measures your blood levels of von Willebrand factor.